sureshnswamy/JS-Racer-2.0/README.md

 # javascript-racer

-This version is a completely different one from the prvious game built on simple table elemetn funtionality.
+This version is a completely different one from the previous game built on simple table element functionality.

 I got most of the ideas  from this https://github.com/jakesgordon/javascript-racer/

-I previously used canvas to bulid a fun programe to generate random cicles http://sureshnswamy.github.io/random-circle/
+I previously used canvas to build a fun program to generate random circles http://sureshnswamy.github.io/random-circle/

 With that preliminary working knowledge I wrote this code.